jeermuce/jeermuce/README.md

  <div align="center" style="font-weight: bold;">I'm Ernesto, a Full-Stack web developer trained by Soy Henry and pursuing a Software Engineering degree.</div>

--   🔭 I’m currently working on varied projects to put in my portfolio
+-   🔭 I’m currently working on varied projects to put in my portfolio, taking part in the CS50x course, using Hackerrank to practice, and doing an internship at Intellsis.

--   🌱 I’m currently learning Rust and Typescript, along with Tailwind.
+-   🌱 I’m currently learning C++, C, Rust, Typescript.
 -   ❓ Ask me about anything related to PERN stack and related technologies.

 <br/>